[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 For example, a recent study by Anthropic shows that through SFT and RLHF, models can be made to follow a large number of “strange” rules.

 The RL mentioned earlier is mainly used to form “muscle memory”, making the model more proficient at a task.
 But in actual business, we can’t retrain the model every day.
 Often, we want experiences to be quickly applied.
 For example, after completing a task and gaining experience, can it be used immediately next time?
-The iteration speed of RL is obviously not fast enough.
+The iteration speed of RL is clearly not fast enough.

 At this point, knowledge bases come into play.
 We can record the experience of each task in the knowledge base for immediate use in subsequent scenarios.
 Currently, many AI Agent products lack a knowledge base, leading to the same failures happening repeatedly without learning from them.